Frequently Asked Questions

 Is it best to plasma cut on a water table or down draft table?

-Water tables do a great job of controlling smoke and slag produced while cutting mild steel.
-Down draft tables are best for controlling the hydrogen produced while cutting aluminum and for controlling hexavalent chromium produced while cutting stainless steel.
+Water tables do a great job controlling smoke and slag produced while cutting mild steel.
+Downdraft tables are best for controlling the hydrogen produced while cutting aluminum and for controlling hexavalent chromium produced while cutting stainless steel.
+Explore our water tables and downdraft tables to learn more!

 -